WHERE THERE'S A WILL,

 Appointing Guardians for Step-Children

 You can appoint guardians for step-children only if you have parental responsibility for them.
-If you haven’t been granted parental responsibility, you should not include them in your will’s guardians section.
+If you haven’t been granted parental responsibility, you should not include them in your will’s guardian section.
 If your partner wishes you to continue raising their children, they should appoint you as a guardian in their own will.

 What Happens if Both Parents Die?